With More Funding from Ingham County, East Lansing Trail Repairs to Start

 You may also be interested in:

-Disclosure: Jessy Gregg is a volunteer member of the Ingham County Parks Commission.
+Disclosure: Jessy Gregg is a member of the Ingham County Parks Commission.
+She is paid $60 per meeting and attends about 18 meetings per year.